victor1cg/victor1cg/README.md

 > Full degree in **Electronic Engineering** at UTFPR, Brazil.

-> 4 Years as **Data Analyst** developed in the areas of Sales and Operations, always providing support through KPIs, metrics and dashboard through Python, SQL, and Power BI.
+> 4 Years as **Data Analyst** developed in the areas of Sales and Operations, always providing support through KPIs, metrics and dashboard using Python, SQL, and Power BI.

 > 1 Year as **Data Engineer** developing ETL scripts, using Pyspark, SQL and AWS Cloud (EMR, Dynamo DB, S3).